rud-lucien/rud-lucien/notes/julia_specific_cheatsheet.md

 # Julia Specific Cheatsheet

+## How to Create a New Environment in Julia

+1. **Navigate to the Folder Where You Want the Environment to Be Saved**

+   In the Julia REPL, use:
+   `cd(raw"C:\Users\YourUsername\Documents")`
+   This command changes the current working directory to the desired folder.

+2. **Activate a New Environment**

+   - To create and activate a new environment in the current directory, enter the Package REPL by typing `]` in the Julia REPL, then use:
+     `activate ./my_new_environment`
+   - To create and activate a new environment in the default directory with a specific name, in the Package REPL, type:
+     `activate --shared MyEnvironment`

+3. **Add Packages**

+   Still in the Package REPL, you can add packages to your environment using:
+   `add PackageName`
+   Replace `PackageName` with the name of the package you wish to add.

+4. **Activate an Existing Environment**

+   To activate an existing environment, navigate to the folder containing the environment, then in the Package REPL, type:
+   `activate .`
+   This activates the environment located in the current directory.

 ## Julia performance tips
 ###  More dots: Fuse vectorized operations, vectrizing is faster than loops
 ```julia